loculus-project/loculus/ena-submission/README.md

 ```

 Exit `psql` using `\q`.

-7. Upload to loculus (you can run the webpage locally if you would like to see this visually), `snakemake results/assembly_created results/uploaded_external_metadata`.

 If you experience issues you can look at the database locally using pgAdmin.
 On local instances the password is `unsecure`.